F1 Qatar Grand Prix 2023's Schedule And Where To Watch It

 – What is the time for the Qatar Grand Prix 2023 main race?

-The main race of the Qatar Grand Prix 2023 will commence on Sunday, October 8 at 8 PM AST (12 AM BKT on Monday, October 9).
+The main race of the Qatar Grand Prix 2023 will commence on Sunday, October 8 at 8 PM AST (10:30 PM IST).

 – When is the Sprint Shootout at Qatar Grand Prix 2023?